modmonhq/modmon-docs/docs/intro.md

 We're looking for insights and ideas from the community - please share your thoughts and feedback (good or bad) on [GitHub Discussions](https://github.com/modmonhq/modmon/discussions).
 :::

 The first question is: what is Modmon?
 Yet another tool / technology we have to learn?
 The answer is - yes, but it will be worth it (and hopefully painless)!
 Imagine something as easy to use as Vercel, Netlify, Fly.io, or Laravel Cloud, but 100% open-source, self-hosted, and cloud-agnostic.
-Modmon doesn't reinvent the wheel - it builds upon proven technologies like Docker, Git, and containers to create a unified, simplified deployment experience that's easy enough for any developer to use.
+Modmon doesn't reinvent the wheel - it builds upon proven technologies like Docker, Git, and containers to create a unified, simplified deployment experience that's easy enough for any developer to use, while being powerful & flexibile enough to fit many advanced use cases.

 The goal of the modmon project is to provide small/medium teams with a simplified deployment system that can be deployed anywhere - even Raspberry Pis - with a Gitops-focused approach.
 Not every project has the resources for a full-time devops person/team - Modmon can fill in a few gaps to simplify devops operations for most apps.